 Maximizing the Benefit of a Structured Settlement in a New Jersey Special Needs Trust

 In personal injury actions, combining a special needs trust with a structured settlement can provide a second level of protection for the beneficiary.
 The first level of protection is provided through the structured settlement’s ability to shield the settlement proceeds from the undue influence of new-found “friends”, economically distressed family members, as well as from any of the beneficiary’s own spendthrift propensities.
 Additionally, the special needs trust can provide a second level of protection by receiving the structured payments in such a way as to preserve eligibility for government assistance.
 In turn, this allows the structure’s periodic payments to be maximized.
 This can greatly improve the quality of life of the person with the disability.

 Availability of Choices for the Beneficiary For Medical Care

-The beneficiary can use Medicaid and/or make arrangements with the trustee to pay for medical services not covered by Medicaid.
+The beneficiary can use Medicaid and/or decide with the trustee to pay for medical services not covered by Medicaid.
 This includes payments to a specialist who doesn’t accept Medicaid payments, supplemental therapies, assistive technology or devices.
 Maybe there are expenses or experimental drugs that will help the person’s overall health but these drugs are cost prohibitive or insurance considers them experimental.
 The important point is that the trustee has the legal ability to expend trust funds for the benefit of the person with the disability, especially if Medicaid does not cover a particular medication, therapy, or assistive device.

 Avoidance of the Need for a Guardianship

 A Special Needs Trust in New Jersey is traditionally recognized as an appropriate vehicle for providing fiscal management in a variety of settings.
 When appropriate, a SNT can also avoid the need for a guardian of the property because trusts are also recognized as a less restrictive means to guardianship.
 In such circumstances, a special needs trust can save the beneficiary from payment for the ongoing costs and formalities of maintaining a guardianship in addition to preserving eligibility for government assistance.